Sardasht, West Azerbaijan: Iran–PJAK conflict

 Sardasht and its surrounding areas became a scene of sporadic clashes between Iranian IRGC forces and the militant Kurdish PJAK organization.
 Among those clashes was the August 2013 Sardasht clash.

 Demographics

 Ethnicity

 Kurds are the dominant ethnicity in Sardasht.

 Population

 At the time of the 2006 National Census, the city's population was 37,115 in 8,224 households.
 The following census in 2011 counted 42,167 people in 10,491 households.
 The 2016 census measured the population of the city as 46,412 people in 12,551 households.

 Geography

 Location

 Sardasht is southwest of Lake Urmia about 1,480 metres above sea level.

+Climate

+Sardasht has a Mediterranean-influenced hot-summer humid continental climate (Dsa) according to the Köppen climate classification.